kamehame-ha/the-drunken-master/README.md

 | ---------------------------------------------------- | --------------- |
 | Pokemon Fire/Red Sound Track (Modified with effects) | Me (for now)    |

+Also the project itself is a part of my semester grade

 Going back to a license game is completely **open-source** and **free to use/download/remix** as long as the link to this repo is present on wherever you're posting your remix